StuartsProjects/GPSTutorial/GPS performance comparisons/Readme.md

 There are 144 of these transmissions, so that is 3513uA/Seconds per day.

 So the TPL5010 node uses 129600 + 3513 = 133113uA/Seconds per day sleeping and waking up,  or 0.037mAhr per day.
-So although the TPL5010 has a higher sleep current over the TPL5110 power down node, it uses less far power.
+So although the TPL5010 has a higher sleep current over the TPL5110 power down node, it uses far less power.

 ### Arduino Boot Loader

-Of course we don't have to use the Arduino bootloader to load sketches, we can use an ISP programmer although its less convenient.
+Of course we don't have to use the Arduino boot loader to load sketches, we can use an ISP programmer although its less convenient.

 ![Picture 1](Pictures/NoBootloaderPowerUp.jpg)